tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 7. Validate Dates
 =================

+In this step you'll add the validation logic for the ``start_date`` and ``end_date`` parameters.
 There is logic that already exists in the ``viewer`` controller that you can use to validate the date parameters in our REST API function.
 However, you should avoid copying code to prevent duplicating bugs and make the app easier to maintain.
-Instead, we'll generalize the bit of code from the ``viewer`` controller into a helper function and then use that function in both the ``viewer`` controller and the ``get_time_series`` controller.
+Instead, you will generalize the bit of code from the ``viewer`` controller into a helper function and then use that function in both the ``viewer`` controller and the ``get_time_series`` controller.

 1. Create a new helper function called ``compute_dates_for_product`` in :file:`helpers.py` with contents based on the validation logic for dates in the ``viewer`` controller: